-Intensity: 3 Change: • Start: 1948 Conflict parties: Conflict items: Israel vs. Syria territory, international power, re- sources
+Intensity: 3 Change: • Start: 1948 Conflict part Conflict item lsrael vs. 1 territory, sources - ational power, re-

 The violent crisis over territory, international power, and resources between Israel and Syria continued.
-Throughout the year, Israel continued to conduct airstrikes against Syrian Arab Army (SAA) positions, Hezbollah outposts, and Iranian military infrastructure in Syria, which led to the killing of Syrian civilians and the destruction of civilian infrastructure [\rightarrow Israel (Hezbollah); Iran - Israel].
+Throughout the year, Israel continued to conduct airstrikes against Syrian Arab Army (SAA) positions, Hezbollah outposts, and Iranian military infrastructure in Syria, which led to the killing of Syrian civilians and the destruction of civilian infrastructure $[\rightarrow$ Israel (Hezbollah); Iran - Israel].
 In most instances, Israel did not acknowledge its military operations in Syria.
-The Syrian Air Force reportedly responded to the escalations in the Israeli-Palestinian conflict by firing three missiles at Israel, two which went down in uninhabited areas in northern Israel [\rightarrow Israel - State of Palestine° (PNA)].
+The Syrian Air Force reportedly responded to the escalations in the Israeli-Palestinian conflict by firing three missiles at Israel, two which went down in uninhabited areas in northern Israel $[\rightarrow$ Israel - State of Palestine^o (PNA)].